sp-tarkov/server/FEATURES.md

 ## Flea market

 The flea market system has been build to simulate the live flea market as closely as possible.
-It includes the following features.
+It includes the following features:

 - Simulated Player Offers
 	- Generated with random names, ratings, and expiry times